AboudJbara/PlutoCharonCR3BP/README.md

 ```bash
 python cr3bp_master.py
 ```
 Keep in mind, the master file only runs the horseshoe figures.
-For the remaining figures, see comments at the topic of each file in ```scripts/```
+For the remaining figures, see `figures/`, and to reproduce each one, see comments at the topic of each file in ```scripts/```.